CBD oil is an umbrella term for any oily substance that contains:

 we can confidently say that by reading this post you'll become an expert on CBD oil in less than 5 minutes.

 Let’s get started.

-To understand what CBD oil is, first we have to understand what CBD is, and why it’s gaining so much popularity.
+To understand what CBD oil is and why it's gaining so much popularity, first, we have to understand what CBD is.

 In the past decades, research has shown that CBD has many potential health benefits including: